cosmo3769/mern-skeleton-backend/mern_skeleton_frontend.md

 * Menu navigation bar: A component that lists all the **available and relevant views to the user**, and also helps to indicate the **user's current location in the application**.

 ![React Component Tree Diagram](https://github.com/piyush-cosmo/mern-social/blob/master/images/react_component_tree_diagram.png)

+This is the **React component tree diagram** which shows all the React components we will develop to build out the views for this base application: **MainRouter** will be the main React component.
+This contains all the other custom React views in the application. **Home, Signup, Signin, Users, Profile, and EditProfile** will render at individual routes declared with React Router, whereas the **Menu** component will render across all these views. **DeleteUser** will be a part of the **Profile** view.

+## Folder and File structure

+| mern_skeleton/

+| -- client/

+| --- assets/

+| ---- images/

+| --- auth/

+| ---- api-auth.js

+| ---- auth-helper.js

+| ---- PrivateRoute.js

+| ---- Signin.js

+| --- core/

+| ---- Home.js

+| ---- Menu.js

+| --- user/

+| ---- api-user.js

+| ---- DeleteUser.js

+| ---- EditProfile.js

+| ---- Profile.js

+| ---- Signup.js

+| ---- Users.js

+| --- App.js

+| --- main.js

+| --- MainRouter.js

+| --- theme.js

+| -- server/

+| --- devBundle.js

+| -- webpack.config.client.js

+| -- webpack.config.client.production.js